pkolchanov/CustomizingPython/README.md

 # Customzing Python

-A list (n=2) of step-by-step of tutorials of CPython customizing.
-Each focuses on understanding CPython internals.
+A series of step-by-step of tutorials of CPython customizing.
+Each focuses on understanding CPython internals, and highlights different parts of the interpreter.

 ## Pipe operator
-The goal is to add an `|>` operator to the python interpreter to perform bash-like chain calls:
+We will  add an `|>` operator to the CPython interpreter to perform bash-like chain calls:
 ```python
 >>> [1,2] |> map(lambda x:x*2) |> list()